IMK Architects’ commentary on hospitals, their needs, their designs, and sustainability then and now.

 Emphasize on creating healing spaces rather than medical treatment facilities.

-The ongoing pandemic forces designers to rethink healthcare design.
+Consequently, the ongoing pandemic forces designers to rethink healthcare design.
 It does not refer to an aspect or two, but the approach to healthcare design.
 Architecture does not play a prominent role in such scenarios but has a more ‘behind-the-scenes’ responsibility.
-The unavailability of space and the inferior quality of the available space are making this crisis harder to tackle.
+The unavailability of space and the inferior quality of the available space are therefore making this crisis harder to tackle.